-Your ISP may well offer a static/fixed IP address as part of your broadband package; alternatively they may charge you an additional monthly fee for one.
+Your ISP may well offer a fixed IP address as part of your broadband package — although they may charge you an additional monthly fee for one.

-Having a static/fixed IP address has advantages mainly for more involved Internet users, such as people who run businesses or gamers.
+Having a static IP address has advantages mainly for more involved internet users, such as people who run businesses or gamers.

-For example, with a static/fixed IP address you can set up an email account directly to your computer without needing to use an email provider such as Hotmail or Gmail.
+For example, with a fixed IP address you can set up an email account directly to your computer without needing to use an email provider such as Hotmail or Gmail.

-This is of particularly use if you have your own business, especially as having a static/fixed IP address allows you to run your own website server.
-Static/fixed IP addresses also enable you to access your computer remotely, so you can log into your computer wherever you are in the world.
+This is of particularly use if you have your own business, especially as having a static IP address allows you to run your own website server.
+Static IP addresses also enable you to access your computer remotely so you can log into your computer wherever you are in the world.

-Additionally, static/fixed IP addresses provide you with a File Transfer Protocol (FTP) server which allows you to transfer information between computers easily and efficiently.
+Additionally, fixed IP addresses provide you with a File Transfer Protocol (FTP) server, which allows you to transfer information between computers easily and efficiently.

 It also means you can operate a game server, meaning you can run a private online game to your liking.
-Static/fixed IP addresses also reduce downtime, which can really affect gaming.
+Fixed IP addresses also reduce downtime, which can really affect gaming.

-The main problem with static/fixed IP addresses is that they make your computer more vulnerable to hackers; because the address doesn’t change it means that a hacker can attack your computer over and over again.
+The main problem with static IP addresses is that they make your computer more vulnerable to hackers: Because the address doesn’t change, a hacker can attack your computer over and over again.